top of page

-Tooth infections, also known as tooth abscesses, can occur even if you have a consistent brushing and flossing routine.
-Here’s what you need to know in order to prevent and treat tooth infections.
+Even with a consistent brushing and flossing routine, tooth infections, also known as tooth abscesses, can still occur.
+Here's what you should know to prevent and treat tooth infections.

-The most common causes of tooth infections, aside from lack of proper oral hygiene, are trauma and poor diet, especially diets that are high in sugar and acidic foods and beverages.
+Aside from inadequate oral hygiene, common causes of tooth infections include trauma and poor diet, particularly diets high in sugar and acidic foods and beverages.

-Tooth infections come with telltale symptoms.
-If you have any of the listed symptoms, it’s best to schedule an appointment with Dr. Park sooner rather than later to have your mouth examined.
-At Southbridge Dental Care, we offer same-day emergency dental appointments to give you peace of mind.
+Tooth infections exhibit distinct symptoms.
+If you experience any of the symptoms listed, it's advisable to promptly schedule an appointment with Dr. Park for a mouth examination.
+At Southbridge Dental Care, we provide same-day emergency dental appointments for your peace of mind.

 • Severe toothache